scipion-em/docs/docs/developer/creating-a-protocol.rst

 objects to files with the format that is appropriate for running a particular program.
-In our example, we should convert the input ``SetOfParticles`` object into the metadata star file that is required by all Xmipp programs that operates on particles.
+In our example, we should convert the input ``SetOfParticles`` object into the metadata star file that is required by all Xmipp programs that operate on particles.
 In this classification protocol, it is also possible to provide a set of reference images.
 This is also taken into account in the ``convertInputStep`` function and also writes metadata for the references if needed.